charlierobin/google-mail-wrapper/README.md

 <img width="1064" alt="Screenshot 2023-09-18 at 08 04 04" src="https://github.com/charlierobin/google-mail-wrapper/assets/10506323/45321e07-7aa1-4d64-b6ad-770979604d3d">

 As with the Proton Mail app, there is a simple RegEx that looks at the page title and sees if there are unread emails, playing a notification sound if anything is found.

+The only other minor difference between the Proton Mail wrapper and this app is that I needed to add a fake `UserAgent` string to the web control, as GMail wouldn't show the modern UI without it, and kept reverting to the "basic" HTML version.
+So I suppose if for some reason you wanted to force the wrapper app to show only this basic GMail version you could comment this line out and re-build:

+`self.Web.UserAgent = "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/15.6.1 Safari/605.1.15"`

+(I just copied and pasted the user agent string from a random version of Safari, and it seems to work okay.)